Astrophile1509/RISC-V-Tapeout/Week1/Day1/Readme.md

 ## 2. Getting Started with iverilog

-**iverilog** is an open-source simulator for Verilog that I used throughout my lab.
+**iverilog** is an open-source simulator for Verilog that I used throughout this lab.
 Here's the simulation flow I followed:

 ```
 RTL Design  + Testbench → iverilog → Executable → VCD file → GTKWave
 ```

-I learned that both my design and testbench are provided as input to iverilog, and the simulator produces a `.vcd` file for waveform viewing in GTKWave.
+Both the design and testbench are provided as input to iverilog, and the simulator produces a `.vcd` file which stands for value change dump format for waveform viewing in GTKWave.
 <div align="center">
   <img src="https://github.com/Astrophile1509/RISC-V-Tapeout/blob/main/Week1/Day1/Images/Simulation.png" alt="iverilog Simulation Flow" width="70%">
 </div>